 An important tool that no e-commerce site should do without is an SSL (Security Sockets Layer) certificate.
 SSL Encryption acts as an additional layer of security between your server and a shopper’s browser, ensuring that the data that gets transmitted back and forth can’t be intercepted by hackers.
 If your server’s firewall is a bank vault, then think of SSL Encryption as an armored car, safely transporting data to and from your customers.

 Getting SSL certified is relatively simple.
 You do have to have to buy and install the certificate, and update your website, but once it’s done then you don’t need to do it again.
 Just remember to begin all of your URL redirects https instead of http.
 Whenever you visit a site that has https in front, that means the site has a SSL certificate, so you know that any data transmitted will be private.
 For tech-savvy customers, having seeing that https is a sure sign that the site they’re using is trustworthy.
 SSL encryption is so common now that many browsers make a point of warning users if they’re visiting a site without it.
+In fact, the University of Michigan conducted a study and found that the percentage of websites with HTTPS security encryption jumped from 40% in 2016 to 80% in 2020.
 You do not want to be the online store that shoppers visit, only to see that warning; it’s a sure way to scare customers off.

 No matter how strong the security, there is a simple thing that can compromise the entire system: a user whose password is “password”.
 If a hacker can guess somebody’s password, then they have access to all of the data that user has stored with you, and potentially much more.
 One tactic that many e-commerce stores and other secure sites have taken to using is requiring strong passwords of their users.
+While a strong password usually consists of 6 or more characters, with a mix of letters, numbers, and other characters; Lafayette recommends that in order to set up a strong password, it should have at least eight characters, a mixture of both uppercase and lowercase letters, a mixture of letters and numbers and inclusion of at least one special character.
 A strong password usually consists of 6 or more characters, with a mix of letters, numbers, and other characters.
 These passwords might be harder to remember than, say, your own birthday, but they’re much harder to guess or crack.

 Taking these steps don’t just make your site more secure, but it also shows that you are taking demonstrable steps towards improving your security for them.
 Improving trust in your brand and your site will bring in more customers, and make sure that the customers you do have stick around.
 Don’t be shy about how much you’re doing to protect your customers.
 Wear it as a badge of honor from now on.